 Analysing the Lyrics of Avicii’s music

-I ended up applying a sentiment analysis to Avicii’s lyrics using Google’s Natural Language API (a big machine that understands text).
+I ended up applying a sentiment analysis to Avicii’s lyrics using Google’s Natural Language API (in normal-speak: a big machine that understands text).
 Sentiment analysis turns the lyrics of each song into a data point.
 Each data point contains the sentiment score, ranging from -1.0 to +1.0.
 It tells us if the lyrics are mostly negative or positive.
 It also includes a value for the magnitude that tells us how strongly the emotion is represented.

-Here’s an example of Avicii’s song You Make Me:
+Here’s an example of Avicii’s song Heaven from the album TIM:

 After converting each song into a data point, it was time to visualise the results.

 Visualising Avicii’s Music

 I visualised the results using scatter plots.
 These plots show a dot per song.
-The position of the song is determined by the data values.
 The x-axis is set to the sentiment scores and the y-axis is set to the magnitude.
 The magnitude value also increases the size of the dot.
+Looking at Avicii’s posthumous album TIM, I get the following results: